spyhunter99/osmreader/README.md

 Processing time on :

 * i7 Quadcore with SSD - 1279150ms or about 21 minutes
-* Android - Galaxy S5  - a long long time,
+* Android - Galaxy S5  - a long long time

+Estimate on the whole planet?

+50GB = about 66 days on the same computer

 # Credits